leocrawford/leocrawford.github.io/_posts/2023-06-21-connecting-texecom-premier-using-esp8266.md

 ![esp12e](https://github.com/leocrawford/leocrawford.github.io/assets/915016/e3941e86-c25b-4178-912a-a555a75da22d)

-It only [costs £4.60]([url](https://www.ebay.co.uk/itm/203202954420)https://www.ebay.co.uk/itm/203202954420) but it has an onboard powered converter allowing it to be powerd over 12V (which the texecom premier provides on the COM port) and also has a built in level shifter allowing the UART pins to be 3v or 5v.
+It only [costs £4.60]([url](https://www.ebay.co.uk/itm/203202954420)https://www.ebay.co.uk/itm/203202954420) but it has an onboard power converter allowing it to be powered over 12V (which the texecom premier provides on the COM port) and also has a built in level shifter allowing the UART pins to be 3v or 5v.
 Now I have a single piece of hardware that can be connected directly into my alarm with no trailing cables, power adapaters or level shifter.

 However I was aware that I still only had one COM port connected (and the ESP8266 can only run one UART using hardware) so what to do?
 I could have looked at